micros-workshop/micros-workshop.github.io/index.md

 ### [NEW] Registration information

-Registration: The authors of workshop papers can use the "Free registration (0 EUR registration fee)" for attending ECIR 2021.
+Registration: The authors of **workshop papers** can use the **"Free registration (0 EUR registration fee)"** for attending ECIR 2021.

-ECIR instructions for registrations are [here](https://www.ecir2021.eu/registration/) The registration form for you to fill in is [here] (https://bit.ly/3oZO41I)
+ECIR instructions for registrations are [here](https://www.ecir2021.eu/registration/)

+The registration form for you to fill in is [here](https://bit.ly/3oZO41I)

 **Free registrations close on March 25, 2021.**

 **Very important:** Please follow ECIR instruction carefully when you register.
-Note that **one registration (paid or free) is required for participating in ECIR 2021, so free registration is not the same as no registration.** Also, notice that in case you have also a non-workshop paper, and no other co-authors have registered with a paid registration for it, you'll have to do a paid registration for that paper by Feb.
-5, 2021.
+Note that **one registration (paid or free) is required for participating in ECIR 2021, so free registration is not the same as no registration.**

+Notice that in case you have also a non-workshop paper, and no other co-authors have registered with a paid registration for it, you'll have to register with a  **paid registration for that paper by Feb.
+5, 2021**.